Grenada Mississippi, 1966

 protect the children.
 The word goes out, and the mob dissipates.

-At 3:00pm when school is scheduled to let out the adults march from the
+At 3:00pm when school is scheduled to let out, Black adults and civil

-church towards the schools so the students can join them and march back
+rights workers march from the church towards the schools so the students

 When our night march reaches the square that evening, we discover that